 Procedures: A copy of the tablet account information and passwords will be left onsite with the Administration Manager, supervisor or Executive Director in case the Agency XYZ owned tablet is stolen or misplaced.
-If the tablet is stolen or misplaced, PEACE program personnel will report this to their supervisor immediately.
-The supervisor will contact the Administration Manager who will then connect with the IT subcontractor to assist in remotely disabling (locking the tablet from further use) or wiping (erasing the tablet's contents) the tablet in case any personally identifying information of program participants are on the tablet.
+If the tablet is stolen or misplaced, Transition Housing and Supports Program personnel will report this to their supervisor immediately.
+The supervisor will contact the Administration Manager who will then connect with the IT subcontractor to assist in remotely disabling (locking the tablet from further use) or wiping (erasing the tablet's contents) the tablet in case any personally identifying information of program participants is on the tablet.